Hall of Fame of ICPC World Champions: Filip Wolski

 High-Frequency Trading

-Although he had passed the exams in the meantime, and the software for diving computers was ready, writing his thesis took a long time, and he was only able to defend it in the fall of 2011, a few months later than the planned date of graduation from before the dean’s leave.
+He had passed the exams in the meantime, and the software for diving computers was ready.
+But writing his thesis took a long time, and he was only able to defend it in the fall of 2011.
+A few months later than the planned date of graduation from before the dean’s leave.
 Another motivation was that, from January 2012, he had a job in New York waiting for him.
-He owed it to a recruitment company that encouraged him to take an interest in high-frequency trading (HFT) – an IT technology that stands on one side in most financial markets from at least half of the transaction.
-When the startup he worked for lost its prominent investor after less than a year, he found his way to Teza in Chicago, where he dealt with a similar topic for the next 3.5 years.
-In 2016 he got an exciting proposal to start a research job at OpenAI in San Francisco.
-He first studied the so-called “Deep” AI from scratch in the robotics team, worked on the PPO (Proximal Policy Optimization) algorithm, and then worked for over two years on a neural network intended to defeat the world champions in the Dota 2 computer game.
-This project ended at the end of 2019 with the publication of an extensive research paper.
-Still, Filip returned to Chicago after six months, finding employment with Citadel Securities, where he works with HFT.
-He moved with his family two months ago to Miami, where his company opened a new division.
+He owed it to a recruitment company that encouraged him to take an interest in high-frequency trading (HFT).
+An IT technology that stands on one side in most financial markets from at least half of the transaction.
+The startup he worked for lost its prominent investor after less than a year, so he lost his job.
+He found his way to Teza in Chicago, where he dealt with a similar topic for the next 3.5 years.

 We use cookies to personalise content and to analyse our traffic.
 We also share information about your use of our site with our analytics partners.
 View more